 No Discussion or disclosure regarding salaries, fees or collective action in the online community

 Participants can discuss CPT and ICD-10 codes.
 Discussions about concerted action towards private payers, insurance contract clauses and private payer reimbursement cannot be discussed.
 These rules protect AAOE, its members and the Academy from costly legal actions and potential fines by the Federal Trade Commission or the Department of Justice.
-For this reason, a poster who violates the rules will be barred from participating in the AAOE online community (AAOE-Talk) and may, at the sole discretion of the AAOE Board of Directors, lose his or her membership in AAOE.
+For this reason, a poster who violates the rules will be barred from participating in AAOE-Talk and may, at the sole discretion of the AAOE Board of Directors, lose his or her membership in AAOE.

 AAOE-Talk is intended for discussion of business issues.
 Members should refrain from posting forwarded emails, contests and other emails that are not relevant to the business aspects of ophthalmology practice.

-Here are some important netiquette dos and don’ts:
+Here are some additional important dos and don’ts: